nataliakeniganti/Kenig-Unicode/README.md

 This version of Kenig Unicode is created from [GlyphWiki](http://glyphwiki.org/) data.
-This font is created by AFDKO, and covers entire CJK Unified Ideographs, Compatibility Ideographs, Kanji and Kana characters, and other related characters created by GlyphWiki system.
+This font is created by Fontforge, and covers entire CJK Unified Ideographs, Compatibility Ideographs, Kanji and Kana characters, and other related characters created by GlyphWiki system.